microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSRoleDefinition.md

 ```

 ### -Top
-The maximum number of records to return.
+Specifies the maximum number of records that this cmldet gets.
+The default value is 100.

 ```yaml
 Type: Int32